RalphAS/PeriodicSchurDecompositions.jl/README.md

 ## Acknowledgements

-The meat of this package is mainly a translation of implementations in [the SLICOT library](https://github.com/SLICOT/SLICOT-Reference.git).
+Many functions in this package are translations of implementations in [the SLICOT library](https://github.com/SLICOT/SLICOT-Reference.git).

 Special thanks to Dr. A. Varga for making SLICOT available with a liberal license.